Owe Taxes And Don't Have The Money?

 3. Are you prepared to make changes now or in the future so you can avoid owing taxes on Tax Day in the future?

 The most important thing you can do is to file your taxes - your tax return or for the current tax year an extension by July 15, 2020 - on time.
+If you missed this deadline, you still have until October 15, 2020 to efile your returns.
+If you file after the deadline, late filing and/or late payment penalties might occur but they will be much less the sooner you file and/or pay.
 Most taxpayers don't know that the late filing penalties are considerably higher than the not paying on time penalties: File Even If You Can't Pay!

 Life situations can come at us fast.
 For example, an emergency or other event happens and suddenly there is no money left to pay for taxes.
 Even if your "gut feeling" is correct about owing taxes, you must get the facts first by following these steps: